OP-Engineering/op-aws-lc/README.md

 npx expo prebuild
 ```

+Unfortunately, AWS-LC with FIPS does not compile for mac intel architectures, so if you add this library to your app it will not be able to be compiled for older Intel Macs.

 ## Motivation

 The main motivation is not to bring yet another crypto library to the ecosystem, but rather a FIPS certified one for hardened security requirements.